 How to Prepare for EmSculpt Neo

 For the most part, EmSculpt Neo doesn’t require any pre-treatment preparation, according to Ramirez.
-However, she and Dr. Katz both note that you’ll want to remove any metal jewelry, as the radio frequency and HIFEM will heat them up.
+However, she and Katz both note that you’ll want to remove any metal jewelry, as the radio frequency and HIFEM will heat them up.
 If you have a metal implant (like an IUD), make sure to check with your doctor before booking your EmSculpt Neo treatment to avoid any complications.

 What to Expect During EmSculpt Neo Treatment

-EmSculpt Neo is administered through a large electric paddle, which can be placed on the abdomen, thighs, and/or butt, depending on your treatment goals—a smaller paddle can target your arms as well.
+EmSculpt Neo is administered through a large electric paddle, which can be placed on the abdomen, thighs, and/or butt, depending on your treatment goals (a smaller paddle can target your arms as well).
 I chose to get my abdomen treated (because of my Marvel body goals), and Ramirez placed the paddle directly on my skin, holding it in place with a velcro band.

 Once you get used to it (and in my case, laughed off my weird, unexpected flailing with Ramirez), the treatment is quick and easy, taking about 30 minutes from start to finish.
-Afterwards, I was able to resume normal activities without incident.
-My abs were a bit sore the next day, but not in any significant way that impacted anything I was doing—it just felt as if I successfully completed a tough workout, and if anything, motivated me to complement my EmSculpt Neo treatment with exercise.
+Afterward, I was able to resume normal activities without incident.
+My abs were a bit sore the next day, but not in any significant way that impacted anything I was doing—it just felt as if I successfully completed a tough workout, and if anything, I was motivated to complement my EmSculpt Neo treatment with exercise.